SpatialMosaic: A Multiview VLM Dataset for Partial Visibility: SpatialMosaic Task Descriptions

 \textbf{Object count.} The Object Count task determines how many instances of an object category $c$ are visible throughout the frame combination $C$.
 The task first identifies the per-frame visible-instances $I_c(f)$ for all frame combinations, defined as the function $I_c(f) = \{\, i \mid \text{cat}(i)=c,\; \text{occ}(i,f) \le \tau \,\}$.
 Multi-view aggregation merges all visible instance sets across the selected frame set, forming the union $V_c$.
 The ground-truth count is then obtained as $\text{GT}$, representing the total number of unique instances observed.
 For answer choice generations, a distractor pool $\mathcal{D} = \{\max(1,\; \text{GT}+\delta) \mid \delta \in \{-3,-2,-1,1,2,3\}\}$ generates incorrect options of a small offset from $\text{GT}$, where three of them are sampled as distractors in $\mathfrak{O}$.
 Finally, the \textit{filling\_qa} function utilizes all task-specific variables, including the question template $\mathcal{T}$, to generate the final QA instance as described in Fig.~\ref{fig:data_generation}.

-\textbf{Best-view selection.} The Best-view selection task determines how many instances of an object category $c$ are visible throughout the sampled frames $f$, and calculates the frame $f_b$ that best depicts the category.
+\textbf{Best-view selection.} The Best-view selection task determines how many instances of an object category $c$ are visible throughout the sampled frames $f$, and calculates the frame $f_b$ that gives the most informative view.
 The per-frame visible-instance extraction and multi-view aggregation are identical to the object count task.
-To select the best-view, we first measure how many instances of category $c$ are visible in a frame through $n_c(f)$, then calculate the total visible-pixel area $A_c(f)$ for those instances computed by $vispix(i,f)$ over all visible instances $i$ in $I_c(f)$.
+To select the best-view frame, we first measure how many instances of category $c$ are visible in a frame through $n_c(f)$, then calculate the total visible-pixel area $A_c(f)$ for those instances computed by $vispix(i,f)$ over all visible instances $i$ in $I_c(f)$.
 The best frame $f_b$ is determined by the highest visible count; if multiple frames have the same count, ties are broken by visible-pixel comparison.
 Options $\mathfrak{O}$ contains one correct answer pair with the correct $\text{GT}$ and the correct best frame $f_{b}$, while three other distractor pairs either have an incorrect count $GT'$ from $\mathcal{D}$, an incorrect best frame $f_b'$ from $C\setminus\{f^{*}\}$, or both.

-\textbf{Object localization.} The Object Localization task determines whether a target instance $i_t$ is visible in the query frame $f_q \in C$, and returns its 2D bounding box center coordinates $(x_t,y_t)$ if it is visible.
+\textbf{Object localization.} The Object Localization task determines whether a target instance $i_t$ exists in the query frame $f_q \in C$, and returns its 2D bounding box center coordinates $(x_t,y_t)$ if it is visible.
 We construct the $\text{GT}$ by determining whether the instance is visible in the query frame using the function $\textit{is\_visible}(i,f)=\mathds{1}[\mathrm{occ}(i,f) \le \tau]$.
 If the instance is visible, the $\text{GT}$ returns a "Yes" with the instance's 2D bounding box center coordinates $(x_t,y_t)$, and the distractor options in $\mathfrak{O}$ consist of two positive options with incorrect coordinates ($\{(x_n, y_n)\}_{n=1}^{2}$) and a negative option.
 If the instance is not visible, the $\text{GT}$ returns a "No", and the distractor options in $\mathfrak{O}$ consist of three positive options with incorrect coordinates ($ \{(x_n, y_n)\}_{n=1}^{3}$).
+Incorrect coordinates are randomly sampled within the bounding box area of the target instance to avoid trivializing the task.